phuri3613/ML-CPE/LAB02/README.md

 # AI Impact on Students - Data Preprocessing

 ## 📖 Project Overview

 This project presents **Exploratory Data Analysis (EDA)** and **Data Preprocessing** on the **AI Impact on Students** dataset.
 The dataset contains information about students' academic performance, AI usage, study habits, stress levels, burnout risk, and learning behaviors.
 The objective of this project is to analyze the relationships among these factors and prepare the dataset for future machine learning applications.
-The workflow includes data exploration, visualization, missing value handling, duplicate removal, categorical feature encoding, and exporting the cleaned dataset. :contentReference
+The workflow includes data exploration, visualization, missing value handling, duplicate removal, categorical feature encoding, and exporting the cleaned dataset.

 ---

 ## 🎯 Objectives

 - Perform Exploratory Data Analysis (EDA)
 - Visualize numerical and categorical features